SammyKrosoft/Exchange-2019---Quick-Note---How-To-Override-Servers-Throttling-Settings/README.md

 # Exchange-2019 Quick-Note: How To and Why Override Servers Throttling Settings

+*DISCLAIMER: Overriding server database throttling should only be a temporary solution to database throttling issues.
+Also, it should be use only if your server has resources to take the charge of additional load (CPU not beyond 70% in average, at least 1GB of available RAM, no Disk latency).
+It is strongly recommended to work with Microsoft Support to identify the cause of the databsae throttling in the first place.*

 ## Issue

 Exchange Server 2019 was experiencing throttling issues, causing delays in email delivery to databases.
 The following error messages were observed: